cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

     // check whether there is an established CCV channel to the consumer chain if chainId IN chainToChannel.Keys() {
-      // the CCV channel should be in VALIDATING state abortSystemUnless(channelStatus[chainId] == VALIDATING)

       // set initH for this consumer chain (if not done already) if chainId NOT IN initH.Keys() {
         initH[chainId] = getCurrentHeight()
       }

-      // gets the channel ID for the given consumer chain ID channelId = chainToChannel[chainId]
+      // get the channel ID for the given consumer chain ID channelId = chainToChannel[chainId]

       foreach data IN pendingVSCPackets[chainId] {